mjansson/mdns/README.md

 #### Network interface

 To do discovery or queries on the default network interface, you can pass a null pointer as socket address in the socket create/setup functions.
 This will bind the socket to the default network interface.
 Otherwise you should enumerate the available interfaces and pass the appropriate socket address to the create/setup function.
-See the example program in `mdns.c` for an example implemention of doing this for both IPv4 and IPv6.
+See the example program in `mdns.c` for an example implementation of doing this for both IPv4 and IPv6.

-If you want to do mDNS service response to incoming queries, you do not need to enumerate interfaces to do service response on all interfaces as sockets recieve data from all interfaces.
+If you want to do mDNS service response to incoming queries, you do not need to enumerate interfaces to do service response on all interfaces as sockets receive data from all interfaces.
 See the example program in `mdns.c` for an example of setting up a service socket for both IPv4 and IPv6.

 ### Discovery